CUTLER-H2020/DataCrawlers/Economic/README.md

 ### Schedulling

 Some scripts crawl data from sites that are updated periodically.
-Those scripts require a cron scheduler based on athe necessary acquisition frequency.
+Those scripts require a cron scheduler based on the corresponding acquisition frequency.

 ## R Crawlers